ilyavf/monadic-composition/readme.md

 ## Intro

 Functional programming is a programming paradigm.
-Its basic concepts are "pure" functions and function composition.
-Pure means that function does not perform any side effects.
+Its basic concepts are pure functions and function composition.
+"Pure" means that function does not perform any side effects.
 Real life programming is all about state and side effects.
 So, how functional languages deal with this?
-There is a design pattern called MONAD that was exactly invented to help asyncronous operations and side effects.
+There is a design pattern called MONAD that was exactly invented to help with asyncronous operations and side effects.

 More widely, monadic composition is a design pattern that allows to write programs in a more abstract way by taking away some boilerplate code that's needed by the program logic.